kc-frontend-team-4/quarantine-chill/README.md

 OR do a git pull and copy over the files into your project OR fork this project.

-2. Set-up a MongoDB database.

-    - Either set-up a [MongoDB Atlas](https://cloud.mongodb.com) database testing purposes with your team (easiest).

-    - Or install and configure a local DB for testing
+2. Set-up a MongoDB database: Either set-up a [MongoDB Atlas](https://cloud.mongodb.com) database, or install and configure a local DB for testing

 3. Create a ".env.local" file, that contains your credentials.
 If you followed the [`mongodb_atlas_guide.md`](./mongodb_atlas_guide.md) tutorial, you will